Action Against Islamophobia

 Advocacy, Justice & Empowerment

-Action Against Islamophobia is dedicated to supporting victims of Islamophobic incidents and addressing the many forms Islamophobia in all its manifestations, including the growing tide of anti-Muslim, anti-Arab and anti-Palestinian sentiment in Australian politics and the media.
+Action Against Islamophobia is dedicated to supporting victims of Islamophobic incidents and addressing the many forms of Islamophobia in all its manifestations, including the growing tide of anti-Muslim, anti-Arab and anti-Palestinian sentiment in Australian politics and the media.

-Latest Media and Articles
+Latest News and Events

 |